thymeleaf/thymeleaf/CONTRIBUTING.markdown

 his/her own name, and not being endorsed in their contributed work by any company or government.

-Note that this condition will not only refer to the ownership of the effort invested in contributing to the project, but also to the fact that *no private or public company will be mentioned as a part of your contribution on the project's website or code*, including but not limited to web/email addresses or package names.
+Note that this condition will not only refer to the ownership of the effort invested in contributing to the project but also to the fact that *no private or public company will be mentioned as a part of your contribution on the project's website or code*, including but not limited to web/email addresses or package names.